domshyra/ExcelExtensions/README.md

 # ExcelExtensions
 Excel extensions for C#

-Import and export excel data and c# in memory data with some public helper functions
+Import and export excel table data and c# in memory data with some public helper functions